thoughtbot/apprenticeship/onboarding-packet.md

   whenever you are working.
 * Code: discuss your code.
 When asking a question, pasting your code is encouraged.
+* apprentice.io: discuss apprentice-specific topics and talk to other mentors and apprentices.
 * Design: discuss design topics or cool design that you've encountered.
 * Watercooler (a/k/a WC): this is where we  post animated GIFs and lolcats.
 Don't post lolcats in other rooms.
 Sometimes you'll be told "WC!" - that means you